 There are so many landmarks in the US, but which are the best to include in your itinerary and why?
-Which are the most important landmarks in the US?
+Which are the most important landmarks in the US and which of these landmarks should be on your USA bucket list?
 In this article I reveal all, so keep scrolling…

 - The Most Important Landmarks in the US